satriadhm/satriadhm-playground/public/blog/steps-self-findings.md

 ### Mistake #2: Learning Too Many Things Simultaneously

 This eventually led to my second mistake: **not learning just one particular thing (programming language) at a time**.
-Again, I was so money-oriented that I thought I would get some money from my internship, but I missed the biggest part, which was learning.
+Again, I was so money-oriented that I thought I would get some money from my current internship, but I missed the biggest part, which was learning.

 ### Mistake #3: Having Too Many Things in Mind